PieroVicenti/T-commerce/README.md

 ## Admin section

-As the website is still work in progress, in the near future an Admin page will be added!
+As the website is still work in progress, in the near future an Admin page will be added, stats about the products and the orders will be displayed